anodyne/docs/notes.md

 - caution
 - attention

-*Note:* All of these types use the same triangular warning icon.
+*Note:* All of these note types use the same triangular warning icon.

-## Success note
+### Success note

 :::success
 This is a success note.